gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_vgarticulation.md

 ### RecoverObjectJoint

-If you want to recover the object joint to its original parameters set by the **enabled** VG_Articulation component, you can call the [RecoverObjectJoint](virtualgrasp_unityapi.1.0.0.html#recoverobjectjoint) API function.
+If you want to recover the object joint to its original parameters, you can call the [RecoverObjectJoint](virtualgrasp_unityapi.1.0.0.html#recoverobjectjoint) API function.

 ### Physical Object Joint Change